-- 1 Did you?

-- 2 I don't believe..., I do.
+- 2 I don't believe..., You don't.

 - 3 You don't like...?, I do like them.

-- b Give Sts a few minutes, in pairs, to practise the conversations, swapping roles when they get to the end.
+- b Give Sts a few minutes, in pairs, to practice the conversations, switching roles when they get to the end.
 Monitor and help them with their rhythm and intonation.
-You could get some pairs to practise in front of the class.
+You could get some pairs to practice in front of the class.

-EXTRA SUPPORT Play the audio again, pausing after each line, for Sts to listen and repeat, copying the rhythm and intonation
+EXTRA SUPPORT Play the audio again, pausing after each line, for Sts to listen and repeat, copying the rhythm and intonation.